 The activity of underwriting and best-efforts intermediation may be carried out only by intermediary institutions, investment banks and development banks specifically authorised by the Board.
 Authorisation is subject to stringent application and ongoing compliance requirements, and the Board constantly monitors the activities of intermediaries.
-The Board is responsible for regulating and supervising all transactions regarding the underwriting and intermediation agreement must be submitted to the Board as part of the issuer's application for the public offering.
+The Board is responsible for regulating and supervising all transactions regarding the underwriting and intermediating of the sale of debt securities, and the underwriting or intermediation agreement must be submitted to the Board as part of the issuer's application for the public offering.